 Sound clinical assessments providing an in-depth analysis of the scoliotic curve are critical to successful outcomes.
 Hence, the more we know, the better results you get.
-Severity and location of the curve and the analysis means or methods we use in our centers are all focused on getting you better faster.
-The double scoliosis is a difficult condition to treat.
+The severity and location of the curve and the analysis means or methods we use in our centers are all focused on getting you better faster.
+Double scoliosis is a difficult condition to treat.
 Therefore, the need for identifying the most offending of the two curves is essential in our target-specific scoliosis treatment programs.

 The most challenging of scoliotic conditions is the “S” shaped scoliosis, as it presents with two curves, each bending to an opposite side.
 Our methods of scoliosis treatments are based on sound clinical chiropractic methods enhanced with physiotherapy and therapeutic devices.
 This collaborative process requires the utmost attention to location and the severity of the curve, so that we may be able to provide a better means of targeted care through our methods.

-We hope you found our S-shaped-scoliosis and C-shaped-scoliosis section helpful.
-Please contact one of our centers today for an in-depth analysis of your scoliosis today: Our clinical teams of Chiropractors and Physiotherapists will discuss type of curve, its classification, and effective treatment or management program before the start of your sessions.
-So, call our center today for a clinical assessment of either the S-Shaped-Scoliosis and C-Shaped-Scoliosis today.
+We hope you found our S and C-shaped scoliosis section helpful.
+Please contact one of our centers today for an in-depth analysis of your scoliosis today: Our clinical teams of Chiropractors and Physiotherapists will discuss the type of curve, its classification, and effective treatment or management program before the start of your sessions.
+So, call our center today for a clinical assessment of either the S and C-shaped scoliosis today.